 to translate names to addresses, look up MX records, etc.

 - It can be used in an asynchronous, non-blocking, manner.
 Many

 - Responses are decoded automatically into a natural representation

-for a C program - there is no need to deal with DNS packet and RRDATA
+for a C program - there is no need to deal with DNS packet formats.